City of Raleigh to Celebrate National Bike Month

 Friday, May 11, 8 a.m. - 9 a.m. - Raleigh Union Station Plaza

 The Capital City Bike Ride is our signature kickoff event for Bike Month!
 Join city staff, elected officials, and fellow Raleighites for a casual morning ride through downtown Raleigh.
 This year we will be highlighting Raleigh Union Station and Dorothea Dix Park.
 After the ride, stick around for a private tour of the new Raleigh Union Station.
 Stay tuned for a registration link.
 Tentative route.

 Oaks & Spokes Festival

-Oaks & Spokes, Raleigh’s bicycling non-profit group, is holding their fifth annual festival which celebrates the growing community of people who bike in Raleigh.
-This year’s Oaks & Spokes Festival will include a Light Up the Night Ride, a fashion show on bikes, and a bicycle tour of Raleigh’s murals.
+Raleigh's bicycling non-profit and advocacy group, is holding their sixth annual festival which celebrates the growing community of people who bike in Raleigh.
+This year the festival will be split up over two weekends.

 Ride of Silence

 The Ride of Silence is a silent bike ride to honor those who have been injured or killed while bicycling on public roads.
-The ride aims to raise the awareness that bicyclists have a legal right to use public streets.
+The ride aims to raise awareness that bicyclists have a legal right to use public streets.
 Parking is available at the start/finish area.
 Ride will be 5 miles, slow pace, through Dix Park, NC State Centennial Campus, and a portion along greenways.
 Ride of Silence site.

 Bike to Work Day Pit Stops